tomasate/wprime_plus_b/README.md

 ## Processors

-All processors can be found in the `analysis` directory.

 General note: [coffea-casa](https://coffea-casa.readthedocs.io/en/latest/cc_user.html) is faster and more convenient, however still somewhat experimental so for large of inputs and/or processors which may require heavier cpu/memory usage condor is recommended (To do)

 - [ttbar_processor](analysis/ttbar_processor.py): TTbar Control Region processor that applies pre-selection and selection cuts (two bjets + one lepton + MET), and saves unbinned branches as parquet files.